 BrightSpring, as it exists today, is the product of an acquisition on March 5, 2019 of BrightSpring Health Holdings Corp. and its subsidiaries in the BHS Acquisition.
 Under GAAP, BrightSpring Health Holdings Corp. and its subsidiaries are consolidated prospectively since the acquisition date of March 5, 2019.
-In order to provide readers with additional insight into the performance of our company in 2020 as compared to 2019, for certain components of net income we have divided the change in operating results into two components:
+As a result, there are an additional 63 days of BrightSpring Health Holdings Corp. and its subsidiaries in our consolidated financial statements in 2020, compared to 2019.